 Nature of developmental disorders; basic concepts including behavioral characteristics, developmental patterns, and etiology theories; assessment and intervention principles in semantics, morphology, and syntax.

 CSD:4148 Developmental Speech Disorders 3 s.h.

 Review of typical phonological development in children; introduction to assessment and intervention practices for articulation and phonological disorders in children; may include apraxia, cerebral palsy, and cleft palate.

-Introduction to speech, language, and hearing processes and disorders among older adults; survey of characteristics of communication and communication breakdown, remediation, and strategies for improving communication with older adults with communication disorders; primarily for nonmajors and service providers other than speech-language pathologists and audiologists.
-Offered spring semesters of even years.
+Introduction to speech, language, and hearing processes and disorders among older adults; survey of characteristics of communication and communication breakdown, remediation, and strategies for improving communication with older adults with communication disorders; primarily for majors and other health care service providers.
 Same as ASP:4165.

-Theoretical perspectives on the nature of stuttering, including onset and development, basic phenomena, beginning treatment principles.
-Offered spring semesters.
+Theoretical perspectives on the nature of stuttering including onset and development, basic phenomena, and beginning treatment principles.

-Theory, procedures for assessment, rehabilitation of speech, hearing, language deficits of people with hearing impairment.
-Offered spring semesters.
+Theory, procedures for assessment, and rehabilitation of speech, hearing, and language deficits of people with hearing impairment.
+Prerequisites: CSD:3185.

 Emphasis on elementary grades; usually taken in conjunction with EDTL:4192, which provides approximately 70 hours of supervised clinical practice in elementary schools.
 Recommendations: primarily for communication sciences and disorders majors.
 Same as EDTL:5104.

 CSD:5135 Foundations of Clinical Practice I 2 s.h.